Best Playgrounds around Louisville

 The Best Playgrounds in Louisville

-There are so many great playgrounds in Louisville.
+There are so many great playgrounds nearby but what are the best playgrounds in Louisville?
 You can spend all year visiting different ones.
 Here are some ideas for the best playground near you!
-For 2021, we can say that most of the playground in our Louisville area are OPEN!

 Caryn: We like Waterfront Park with the Ohio River fishing/walking, Big 4 Bridge, and restaurants across the river for lunch/dinner to make a day of it!
 The playground on the Jeffersonville side is also really nice and never crowded!